 We use a vertical line within a word to indicate some separation, but less separation than a space - in other words, to link words more closely than a space permits.
 This is the role played in English by the hyphen, the underscore and even the dot in our dot.com era.
 We call it the Break.

-The Break is also used to write hiatus between consecutive vowels when no consonant separates them.
-Since the Break is a consonant, the end result is that in Shwa no two vowels are written consecutively.
+The Break is also used to write hiatus between consecutive vowels when no consonant separates them, and to spell a missing final in languages with fixed syllable structure, like Chinese.
+Since the Break is a consonant, the end result is that in Musa no two vowels are written consecutively.

-The letters you've already met are Shwa's 52 basic letters.
+The letters you've already met are Musa's 62 basic letters.
 Here they are again :

 |< Vowels||More Positions >|